 On the other hand, Samsung is expected to essentially maintain its existing innovation intensity while experiencing a decline in relative recency.
 This implies that Samsung will likely sustain its current MRAM portfolio without a significant increase in interest or investment in the technology for the time being.

-These patent filing trends are indicative of a more stabilised and mature market, where the main companies operating in this space have already cemented their strategies.
+These patent filing trends are indicative of a more stabilised and mature market.
+The main companies operating in this space have already cemented their strategies.
 While it is interesting to see smaller players like Sanken and SK Hynix in the top 10 list, the major players (ie, Samsung and TSMC) are leading the market in terms of portfolio size and quality.

 Earlier this year, NXP stated that “in collaboration with TSMC, [they] jointly developed the industry’s first automotive 16 nm FinFET embedded MRAM to support next-generation vehicle architectures”.
-This collaboration underscores the growing importance of MRAM in the automotive sector, aiming to enhance performance and reliability in advanced automotive applications.
+This collaboration underscores the growing importance of MRAM in the automotive sector.
+The goal is to enhance performance and reliability in advanced automotive applications.